 “I have never had more than 2 cross sales in my life, and with the very first prospect who walked in the door, I had 13 cross-sales!
 AND it never felt like sales!
 This is so much fun.
 I felt like I was really helping people.”

-Prospect: “What are your certificate of deposit rates?”
+Prospect: “What are your rates on CDs?”

-Bank employee: “Our current rates are 0.5 percent for a 3-month, 0.75 percent on a 6-month, and our special of the week is our 13-month CD paying 1.0 percent.”
+Salesperson: “Our current rates are 0.5 percent for a 3-month, 0.75 percent on a 6-month, and our special of the week is our 13-month CD paying 1.0 percent.”

 Prospect: “Thank you.”